sani7-0/INSA-Summer-Camp-Group-19/README.md

 **EduConnect** is a student-centric social media platform designed to **empower learning**, **spark collaboration**, and **share educational victories**.
 Inspired by platforms like ALX’s portal, this project was built as part of the INSA Summer Tech Camp to showcase modular design, real-world teamwork, and educational impact.

 ---
+## Problem Statement
+Many students struggle to find a reliable, distraction-free space online to connect academically, ask questions, and share learning resources.
+Traditional social platforms are often too noisy, and educational forums can feel outdated or inaccessible.
+EduConnect addresses this by providing a modern, focused environment tailored to the academic and collaborative needs of students.

 ## 🚀 Features